dk8moore/postmary/README.md

 1. **Create a new project**:
    - Use GitHub's "Use this template" feature or manually copy the boilerplate to create a new repository for your project.
+   - After creating your new project, set up the boilerplate as remote:
+    ```bash
+    make bp-remote
+    ```

 2. **Development process**:
    - Work on your project in its own repository.
    - When you identify potential boilerplate improvements, create a new branch in your project repository to implement and test these improvements.

+4. **Updating your project with boilerplate changes**:
+   - Periodically update your project with the latest boilerplate changes:
+    ```bash
+    make bp-pull
+    ```
+    This command will:
+        - Prompt for confirmation before proceeding
+        - Fetch the latest changes from the boilerplate
+        - Attempt to merge the boilerplate changes
+    If conflicts occur during the merge, you'll need to resolve them manually.

 3. **Contributing back to the boilerplate**:
    - Once you have a stable improvement that could benefit the boilerplate: